 What are Government organisations doing?

 At National level, countries have all agreed to promote and support SDGs and to tailor their policies to reflect the SDGs.
 However, few are yet systematically establishing their SDG action plans or implementing them.
 The international governmental organisations such as OECD (whose members are the richer, more developed countries) are now starting to mobilise action at National levels.
 During 2016, 22 countries reported their progress and some countries are beginning to establish or adapt governmental structures to implement more effectively.
 For example China and Norway have both allocated responsibilities for particular SDGs to relevant Ministries.
 Columbia has established a special Commission to coordinate SDGs implementation.
-Germany is including the SDGs into the German National Strategy.
-The international umbrella member organisations for local governments have also identified specific actions that can be taken at local government level but few cities are yet organised enough to have adopted such measures.
+Germany is including the SDGs into the German National Strategy and the UK has spread responsibility across relevant government departments .
+The international umbrella member organisations for local governments have also identified specific actions that can be taken at local government level but many cities are now beginning to address issues within their areas of responsibility.

 It is therefore necessary for individuals to write to central and local politicians asking what is happening re SDGs in their jurisdictions in order to prod them into taking action and to deliver on the promises made by their National leaders at the UN.